Transitive reduction: In graphs with cycles

 The total number of edges in this type of transitive reduction is then equal to the number of edges in the transitive reduction of the condensation, plus the number of vertices in nontrivial strongly connected components (components with more than one vertex).

 The edges of the transitive reduction that correspond to condensation edges can always be chosen to be a subgraph of the given graph G. However, the cycle within each strongly connected component can only be chosen to be a subgraph of G if that component has a Hamiltonian cycle, something that is not always true and is difficult to check.
 Because of this difficulty, it is NP-hard to find the smallest subgraph of a given graph G with the same reachability (its minimum equivalent graph).

+In infinite graphs

+Aho et al. provide the following example to show that in infinite graphs, even when the graph is acyclic, a transitive reduction may not exist.
+Form a graph with a vertex for each real number, with an edge $x\to y$ whenever $x < y$ as real numbers.
+Then this graph is infinite, acyclic, and transitively closed.
+However, in any subgraph that has the same transitive closure, each remaining edge $x\to y$ can be removed without changing the transitive closure, because there still must remain a path from $x$ to $y$ through any vertex between them.
+Therefore, among the subgraphs with the same transitive closure, none of these subgraphs is minimal: there is no transitive reduction.

 Computational complexity

 As Aho et al. show, when the time complexity of graph algorithms is measured only as a function of the number n of vertices in the graph, and not as a function of the number of edges, transitive closure and transitive reduction of directed acyclic graphs have the same complexity.
 It had already been shown that transitive closure and multiplication of Boolean matrices of size n × n had the same complexity as each other, so this result put transitive reduction into the same class.
-The best exact algorithms for matrix multiplication, as of 2015, take time O(n2.3729), and this gives the fastest known worst-case time bound for transitive reduction in dense graphs.
+The best exact algorithms for matrix multiplication, as of 2023, take time O(n2.371552), and this gives the fastest known worst-case time bound for transitive reduction in dense graphs, by applying it to matrices over the integers and looking at the nonzero entries in the result.